sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-nested-routes/README.md

 # React Router: Nested Routing

 Some routes have sub-routes, such as displaying a specific comments for a specific post: `/posts/23423/comments`.
-React router handles this kind of nested routing by adding an additional `<Switch>` within a view that's been routed to.
+React Router nests routes by putting additional `<Switch>`s in views that have been routed to.

-## URL Conventions
+## Path Conventions

 Most paths in SPAs are based around resources and IDs.
 Resources are names for types of items, and IDs are anything that can uniquely identify a single item within those.
 When designing nested URLs in an app, observe the following conventions: